Each student majoring in Environmental Science will complete:

 Focuses on the study of current environmental problems including acid rain, ozone depletion, global climate change, urban air pollution, and ground water contamination.
 Laboratory work will emphasize concepts of special importance in environmental chemistry as well as field sampling and analysis.

 Studies forces, processes, and events which have shaped our physical environment.
 Laboratory and field trips.

 Focuses on the interaction

 between humans and geologic environment.
-Geologic phenomena such as flooding, volcanoes, earthquakes, shoreline, and soil erosion are examined.
+Geologic phenomena, such as flooding, volcanoes, earthquakes, shoreline erosion, and soil erosion are examined.
 Environmental problems to be discussed include groundwater pollution, geologic constraints on sewage and solid waste disposal, resource utilization, acid rain, and the greenhouse effect.
-Students will gain a strong understanding of how geology influences many of these environmental problems.
+Students gain a strong understanding of how geology influences many of these environmental problems.
 Laboratory and field trips.